jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 #### More Brainstorming

-< A problem is, that in my own computer language, the command definition is not assembly code.
+< A problem is, that in Encircle, the command definition is not assembly code.
 It is objects of Encircle. >

 In CPU-like languages the sub-command-calls are in the machine instructions.
-In my own computer language sub-commands-calls are in an objects somewhere.
+In Encircle sub-commands-calls are in an objects somewhere.
 The command definition object has the sub-commands, but they are not lined up like machine instructions.
 Each command call is tied to the next with a pointer to another command object.
 It is very hard to make the command definition use the data in the command CALL, because that is what has to be done, to do it in the more CPU-like fashion.